school of theology and ministry

 If a student is under academic review, the student will be notified in writing by the associate dean for academic affairs.
 The student will have until the end of semester in which she or he receives this notice in writing to bring his/her GPA up to 3.0, to complete all incompletes, and/or to develop a plan to make up the work not passed.
 If a student does not do these things, the student loses good academic standing.
 The associate dean will engage the student’s faculty advisor, the relevant department chair, and the associate dean for student affairs in an Academic Review Board, which will discuss whether and under what conditions the student may continue in his or her degree or certificate program.
 The associate dean for academic affairs will also notify the associate dean for enrollment management of the names of all students who have lost good academic standing.
 As a result of these conversations, the student may be prevented from enrolling in further coursework, lose his or her financial aid, be dismissed from the University, or be given further conditions to meet in order to remain enrolled in the STM.
 The associate dean for academic affairs will communicate this information to the student in writing as soon as possible after the meeting.

-The STM follows the grading policies and grading scale set forth in the University Graduate Catalog.
+The Grades in the STM reflect the Academic Policies of Boston College for Graduate Courses as outlined in the University Graduate Catalog.
 In addition, the STM faculty has adopted the following grading guidelines:

 A student may, with adequate reason and at the discretion of the instructor, take an incomplete in a course.
 A formal request form must be obtained at the STM Service Center and signed by the professor and the Associate Dean for Academic Affairs.
 For approval to be granted, a date for completion must be agreed upon between the student and the professor.
 Except in extraordinary cases, all such "I" grades will automatically be changed to "F" according to the following University-dictated schedule: